 Sacred Journey II

-Kitaro, a.k.a.
-Masanori Takahashi, had been around since the mid-'70s as drummer (apparently) with the Far East Family Band, but broke away to start his solo career as a synthesist in what has unfortunately come to be known as the 'new age' field.
-In all fairness, his best work is well above the 'elevator music' of most of the genre's exponents, although he hasn't produced anything of any great interest for the better part of two decades now.
-His discography's as confusing as that of many Japanese artists, with one notorious website claiming that many of his albums were released anything up to two years before they were recorded.
+Masanori "Kitaro" Takahashi had been around since the mid-'70s drumming with the Far East Family Band, but broke away to start his solo career as a synthesist in what has unfortunately come to be known as the 'new age' field.
+In all fairness, his best work is well above the 'elevator music' of most of the genre's exponents, although he hasn't produced anything of any great interest for many years now.
+His discography's as confusing as that of many Japanese artists, one notorious website claiming that many of his albums were released anything up to two years before they were recorded.
 Yes, well...

 Recorded in the September of that year, Kitaro in Person Digital was his third album of 1980, capturing him live in Tokyo with a band, now notable for the inclusion of a young Ryo Okumoto on synths and Mellotron, (much) later of Spock's Beard.
-Kitaro plays 'Tron, too, and the album benefits from a more 'live' sound, although there isn't a note out of place, or any applause, which makes you wonder quite how much studio polishing may have been done.
-The standout 'Tron track is Magical Sand Dancing, with dirty great slabs of (quite raw) strings and choir all over the place, although all the highlighted tracks have worthwhile use, with flutes cropping up occasionally, too.
+Kitaro plays Mellotron, too, the album benefiting from a more 'live' sound, although there isn't a note out of place, or any applause, which makes you wonder quite how much studio polishing may have been done.
+The standout Mellotron track is Magical Sand Dancing, with dirty great slabs of (quite raw) strings and choir all over the place, although all highlighted tracks have worthwhile use, flutes cropping up occasionally, too.

-The 'Tron is slightly thinner on the ground on '81's Ki, although there's some prominent strings on opener Revelation and Sun, plus flutes and choirs here and there.
-Kitaro's formula was already well-worn by this time, with little real variation between most of his albums, but he seemed (and still seems) to be onto a winner, and he's remained more palatable than most of his rivals, although that seems rather too strong a word to use in such a gentle genre.
+The Mellotron is slightly thinner on the ground on '81's Ki, although there are prominent strings on opener Revelation and Sun, plus flutes and choirs here and there.
+Kitaro's formula was already well-worn by this time, with little real variation between most of his albums, but he seemed (and still seems) to be onto a winner and he's remained more palatable than most of his rivals, although that seems rather too strong a word to use in such a gentle genre.
 Tunhuang seems to be another in the Silk Road series - I believe there's a fourth album as well, though I don't know which one it is.
-It's the same old stuff, though maybe a little blander; to my knowledge, it's also his last Mellotron album, although there isn't an awful lot on it.
-In fact, apart from the choirs on Lord Of The Wind, which may or may not be 'Tron, the only other use is the strings and choir on Mandala; it's fairly obvious he was winding it down even then.
+It's the same old stuff, though maybe a little blander; to my knowledge, it's also his last Mellotron album, with strings and choir on Mandala and possible choirs on Lord Of The Wind; it's fairly obvious he was winding it down, even then.